damien-lemoal/zonefs-tools/README.md

 # <p align="center">zonefs tools</p>

-This project provides the *mkzonefs* command line utility which allows formatting zoned block devices for use withe the *zonefs* file system.
+This project provides the *mkzonefs* command line utility which allows formatting zoned block devices for use with the *zonefs* file system.

 ## The *zonefs* File System